Indonesia profile - Timeline

 1928 - A youth conference pledges to work for "one nation, one language, one people" for Indonesia.

 1942 - Japan invades Dutch East Indies.

-1945 - The Japanese help independence leader Sukarno return from internal exile and declare independence.
+1945 - After Japanese surrender, nationalist leader Sukarno returns from internal exile and declares independence.

 1949 - The Dutch recognise Indonesian independence after four years of guerrilla warfare.